Looking for more information about a Reliable product?

 I searched your website for SIN R3625 and there were no results.
 Why?

 Sprinkler identification numbers are a unique combination of sprinkler attributes that, over time, are subject to change or obsolescence.
 The current version of SIN 3625 is the Reliable Model F1FR56 upright sprinkler (SIN RA1425) which can now be found on Bulletin 014.
-Please refer to this document for additional information about our full range of sprinkler identification numbers.
+Please refer to this document (SIN Log Reference) for additional information about our full range of sprinkler identification numbers.

 Is the installation of the retaining flange provided with the Model XL institutional sprinkler escutcheon kit a UL Listing requirement?